 Your complete, high-level guide to migration in 2023

-As the shift towards Microsoft SaaS platforms in the business world continues to pick up pace our Head of Architecture, Dustin Lee-Duxbury, gives a simple guide to what should be considered before, during and after the move.
-He also takes a look at what the key high-level milestones should be considered for each part of the plan.
+As the shift towards Microsoft SaaS platforms in the business world continues to pick up pace our Head of Architecture, Dustin Lee-Duxbury, gives a simple guide to what should be considered before, during and after a migration.

-Complex migrations should always be implemented by specialists to ensure a disruption-free, cost-effective move, but we know that many businesses considering digital transformation will benefit from a transparent and accurate view of what is involved to get the most out of their investment, so here goes.
+Complex migrations should always be implemented by specialists to ensure a disruption-free, cost-effective move, but we know that many businesses considering digital transformation will benefit from a transparent and accurate view of what is involved to get the most out of their investment.

 There is a lot to consider when you are thinking about a migration.
 Below are some of the things we encourage customers to think about.